 December Budget Example

-Take a look at the December budget example to see how the couple is balancing another month with less income.
+Take a look at the December budget example to see how this family can balance another month with less income.

 INCOME